mantidproject/mantid/docs/source/tutorials/extending_mantid_with_python/python_fit_functions/03_attributes.rst

 ``setAttributeValue`` is defined by the super class and is called automatically by the framework when a user sets an attribute.

-If defined on your class then you can use it to set a python attribute on your object, e.g.
+If defined in your class then you can use it to set a python attribute on your object, e.g.

 .. code-block:: python